evilashz/evilashz/README.md

 ### Hi there this is evilash👋

-- 🔭 I’m currently working on Venus
+- 🔭 I’m currently working on Beijing
 - 🌱 I’m currently learning AD、AV/EDR Evasion、.NET
 -----
 ### 知识星球